sguzunov/docs/docs/glue42-concepts/09_metrics/01_overview/metrics-overview.md

 ### Interop Metrics

-The Glue42 Gateway can be configured to publish [Interop](../../data-sharing-between-apps/interop/overview/index.html) related metrics that are subject to black/white listing (methods and arguments).
+The Glue42 Gateway can be configured to publish [Interop](../../data-sharing-between-apps/interop/overview/index.html) metrics that are subject to filtering (methods and arguments).
 This can be useful when you want to track which application has invoked which method and with what arguments.

 Below is an example configuration for publishing Interop Metrics to a local file.
 Data will be collected about all methods whose names start with `"T42.Wnd"` (these are actual methods for handling windows in [**Glue42 Enterprise**](https://glue42.com/enterprise/)).
-Further filtering of the matched methods will be applied in order to exclude metrics about methods which have an argument called `"email"` - to avoid leaking personal information.
+Further filtering of the matched methods will be applied to exclude metrics about methods which have an argument called `"email"` in order to avoid leaking personal information.

-- `"identity"` must be present;
-- the `"enabled"` property of the `"interop"` key must be set to `true`;
+The `"identity"` property must be present and the `"enabled"` property of the `"interop"` key must be set to `true`:

 ```json
 {